finos/htc-grid/docs/project/architecture/architecture.md

 3. Control Plane (i.e., scheduler) keeps track of the task's execution, grid’s scaling, and error handling
 4. A pool of Computing Resources that perform computational tasks.

 Each component has a clearly defined role and operates strictly within that role.
-Inter module communication is implemented using standardised AWS APIs which facilitates independent development and provide further customisation options.
+Inter module communication is implemented using standardized AWS API which facilitates independent development and provide further customization options.

 Internally, each of the 4 functional components (API, Data & Control Planes, and Compute Resources) are built using exclusively cloud native building blocks such as: serverless functions and fully managed services.
 These blocks require no human maintenance (zero administration), are highly available by design, and can scale horizontally in response to demand.